Fundamental Work Scaling and Non-Extensivity in Critical Engines: Stirling Cycle and Criticality

-Expressing the entropy in Eq.~\eqref{UySperturbacion} in terms of the internal and Helmholtz free energies is convenient, as only the latter contributes across the cycle.
-Consequently, the perturbation affects solely the heat exchange at point A. The heat $Q_{AB}$ of the first isothermal process can thus be written in terms of the Helmholtz and internal energies, while the isoparametric process at the high control parameter, associated with the heat $Q_{AD}$, is given by the difference in internal energies at fixed $\lambda_H$.
-At point D, the internal energy corresponds exclusively to the ground state due to the sufficiently low temperature.
-Thus, the expressions for the heats involved are given by

-Consequently, in the limit $\Delta \gg k_B T_L$, this term is negligible.
-Therefore, the heat exchanges for the complete cycle are:
+Expressing the entropy at point A in terms of the internal and Helmholtz free energies is convenient for calculating the heat exchanges.
+Recalling that the system remains confined to the ground state at points B, C, and D, the heats for each cycle stroke are:

-The work in the Stirling cycle is calculated as the sum of all heat exchanges.
-As seen, the internal energy terms cancel, yielding a contribution corresponding to the free energy component:
+The net work of the Stirling cycle is the sum of all heat exchanges.
+Notably, the internal energy terms at point A ($U_A$) exactly cancel each other out, yielding a contribution strictly dependent on the free energy: